GraspCoT: Integrating Physical Property Reasoning for 6-DoF Grasping under Flexible Language Instructions: Experiments

 \subsection{Main Results on \datasetname Benchmark}

 \parsection{Setup} To evaluate the effectiveness of our grasp pose prediction method, we employ three metrics: coverage rate (CR)~\cite{6dofgraspnet}, earth mover’s distance (EMD)~\cite{SE3DiffusionFields}, and collision-free rate (CFR)~\cite{regnet} with appropriate adaptations.
 CR quantifies the proportion of ground-truth grasp poses that are sufficiently covered by predictions.
 Specifically, it measures the percentage of ground-truth poses where at least one predicted pose lies within a distance threshold $\theta$ (Euclidean distance in SE(3) space).
 We evaluate CR under three increasingly stringent thresholds: $\theta$ = 0.4, 0.3, and 0.2.
 EMD measures how holistically the predicted poses match the spatial distribution of ground-truth annotations in SE(3) space, where lower values indicate better distributional consistency.
 CFR evaluates the physical feasibility of predicted grasp poses by measuring their ability to avoid collisions with the target object and environment.
 However, a critical limitation arises when directly using the CFR metric: erroneous grasp poses far from the target object may artificially achieve higher scores because they avoid contact with environmental point clouds entirely.
-To address this, we propose an EMD-Weighted CFR (EW-CFR) metric that jointly evaluates geometric consistency and physical feasibility where higher values indicate safer grasps.
+To jointly evaluates geometric consistency and physical feasibility where higher values indicate safer grasps, we propose an EMD-Weighted CFR (EW-CFR) metric defined as follows: where $R$ normalizes the EMD($g_i$, $\mathcal{\hat{G}}$).
+The function $\mathcal{C}$ denotes a binary collision check between the point cloud $\mathcal{P}$ and the gripper model $\mathcal{M}(g_i)$.

 The \datasetname dataset is partitioned following conventional practice, with 80\% of samples dedicated to training and the remaining 20\% preserved as the evaluation set.

 \parsection{Baseline} In comparative experiments, we benchmark our method against two recent language-guided 6-DoF grasp detection models: 3DAPNet~\cite{3DAPNet} and LGrasp6D~\cite{lg6d}.
 To align with scenarios under flexible instructions, we replace their original explicit grasp command inputs with flexible instructions while preserving their default training protocols.
 Specifically, we eliminate 3DAPNet's affordance prediction module to better align with our task requirements.
 For consistency across all models, the valid grasp pose's positions (x, y, z) and orientations along x- and y-axes are limited to the range [-1, 1], and z-axis orientations are bounded within [0, $\pi$].
 To ensure fairness, we uniformly sample 600 valid grasp poses of each scene generated by 3DAPNet and LGrasp6D for validation.
 Since each grasp pose in \systemname is assigned a confidence score, we select the top 600 highest-confidence poses as valid candidates.